aravinds-kannappan/Intelligent-Supply-Chain-Optimization/README.md

-# 🔗 Intelligent Supply Chain Optimization System
+# Intelligent Supply Chain Optimization System

-> **Advanced Data Science Portfolio Project for Apple ADSP Program**

-A comprehensive, production-ready supply chain optimization platform that demonstrates advanced data science, machine learning, and business intelligence capabilities.
-Built to showcase the technical skills required for Apple's Applied Data Science Program (ADSP).

-## 🎯 Project Overview
+##  Project Overview

 This project addresses critical supply chain challenges at enterprise scale, similar to those faced by Apple and other FAANG companies.
 It combines sophisticated data modeling, machine learning algorithms, and real-time analytics to optimize supplier relationships, demand forecasting, and logistics operations.